Understanding What Funeral Services Are

 Basic Funeral Home Etiquette

 The first opportunity to visit a funeral home as a guest may present itself at the visitation.
-This is when mourners gather to pay their respects to the deceased, who is present a casket.
-Depending on the service, the casket may be open or closed and their may or may not be a receiving line.
+This is when mourners gather to pay their respects to the deceased, and show support to the bereaved family and friends.
+Depending on the type of gathering, the casket may be open or closed and there may or may not be a receiving line.
 When attending a visitation, it is customary to greet the family of the deceased and offer your condolences.
-Remember that it's an emotional, confusing time for the family so it can be helpful to introduce yourself and your relationship to the deceased.
+Remember that it’s an emotional, confusing time for the family so it can be helpful to introduce yourself and your relationship to the deceased.
 There is no right or wrong amount of time to stay at a visitation, use your discretion.

 The funeral service takes place after the visitation.
 Unless otherwise specified, funeral services are typically open to anyone who wishes to attend.
 Be sure to verify that it’s not a private or family-only service beforehand.
 The service may feature a clergyperson or celebrant, individuals giving eulogies, music, photographs, and videos.
 Funeral services can be as traditional or as personal as the family wishes.
 Following the service, there may be a graveside service or burial.